This Biscoff Easter egg cheesecake is sure to satisfy all your Biscoff cravings. Luscious Biscoff cheesecake encased in a chocolate shell, yum!

 Hollow Easter eggs: are essential for these Biscoff cheesecake filled Easter eggs.
 If you can't get hollow chocolate Easter eggs you can buy easter egg molds online and make your own with melted chocolate.

 Biscoff spread: available from some supermarkets, specialty stores and online.
 I recommend using smooth Biscoff spread or your cheesecake will be grainy.
-If you can't get Lotus Biscoff spread you can use another brand of cookie butter spread.
+If you can't get Biscoff spread you can use another brand of cookie butter spread.

 Biscoff cookies: also called Biscoff biscuits.
-If you can't get Lotus Biscoff biscuits you can use any other brand of speculoos biscuits.
+If you can't get Biscoff biscuits you can use any other brand of speculoos biscuits.

 Cream cheese: full fat cream cheese is best for this recipe for that classic creamy cheesecake taste.
 If you use light cream cheese it may not set properly.